This is a gear review about the Best Backpacking Stoves of 2023.

 The only thing I don’t like about this stove is the smell.
 When using some types of fuel the smell can penetrate through the stove to the staff sac and into everything inside the backpack.
 Having said that.

-When I head into remote areas and want to carry weeks worth of fuel, the MSR Whisperlite is the only stove I consider.
+When I head into remote areas and want to carry several weeks worth of fuel, the MSR Whisperlite is the only stove I consider.
 The fuel efficiency and ability to maintain the stove in the field make it supreme.
 This is the stove for you if spending a very long time away from resupply.

 Overall, the MSR Whisperlite is the best stove for extended travel in remote areas.
-There is also the option of getting the MSR Whisperlite Universal which is similar but has the added feature of also being able to use an isobutane propane fuel canister for added versatility.
+There is also the option of getting the MSR Whisperlite Universal which is similar but has the added feature of also being able to use an isobutane-propane fuel canister for added versatility.

 Compare Prices: